m4ttsch/omscs-notes-notes/computer-networks/internet-security.md

    - **Squatting**: In this type of attack, the hijacking AS announces a prefix that has not yet been announced by the owner AS.

-2. **Classification by AS-Path announcement**: In this class of attacks, an illegitimate AS announces the AS-path for a prefix for which it doesn’t have ownership rights.
+2. **Classification by AS-Path announcement**: In this class of attacks, an illegitimate AS announces the AS-path for a prefix for which it doesn't have ownership rights.
 There are different ways this can be achieved:

    - **Type-0 hijacking**: This is simply an AS announcing a prefix not owned by itself.